-Cincinnati Children’s Hospital
+Hooray for You at Cincinnati Children’s Hospital

 Studio E. Creative Facilitator — Spring, 2016

-I recently partnered with the Epilepsy Foundation of Northern California to facilitate a Studio E group at Stanford Hospital.
+I partnered with the Epilepsy Foundation of Northern California to facilitate a Studio E group at Stanford Hospital.
 Made possible through a grant by Lundbeck, Studio E is a multi-week art program, open to people with epilepsy in 47 U.S. cities, where participants are given the opportunity to creatively express themselves and their emotions.
-The program aims to promote artistic express, building autonomy, emotional stability, a sense of self-worth and connection with others.
+The program aims to promote artistic expression, building autonomy, emotional stability, a sense of self-worth and connection with others.
 Given my history with seizures, I know first hand the challenges of growing up with epilepsy.
 I'm thrilled to come alongside this group to help them give artistic voice to their unique spirit.

-Chick-fil-A Kid’s Meal Board Book Program — Jan-May, 2015
+Chick-fil-A Kid’s Meal Board Book Giveaway Program — Spring 2015

 In early 2015, Chick-fil-A, the beloved quick-service restaurant chain, featured my books in the board book giveaway program for kids aged 0-3 .
 Families could “collect all 5” of the cute, 3" x 3" books!
-They will feature a second set in a late 2016 program.
-So grateful for this opportunity!

-Expo Holiday Cheer Tour Ambassador
+Expo Holiday Cheer Tour Ambassador — Christmas, 2010

 In December, 2010, I partnered with EXPO, the leading marker of dry erase products, for their cross-country EXPO Holiday Cheer Tour.
 We visited six children’s hospitals across the country where I read books to kids and families and worked with them to create original works of art on hospital windows.
 “The holidays can be challenging for patients and their families," said Steve Gradman, Director of marketing for EXPO.
 “These events are designed to bring a little fun and holiday cheer to the patients."